seijihosokawa/protein-visualizer/README.md

 # Protein Visualizer
 A 3D Protein Visualization tool built using WebGL and Javascript.
-This web application allows you to view 3 dimensional protein structures in a vareity of representations and color schemes to fit your needs.
+This web application allows you to view 3 dimensional protein structures in a variety of representations and color schemes to fit your needs.

 We aimed to make it as user friendly as possible so please read the instructions below and enjoy!